eddmann/eddmann.github.io/_posts/2016/2016-01-22-implementing-promise-all-and-promise-race-in-javascript.md

 ---
 layout: post
 title: 'Implementing Promise.all and Promise.race in JavaScript'
-meta: 'Explaining solutions to implementing Promise.all and Promise.race in JavaScript'
+meta: 'Learn how to implement Promise.all and Promise.race in JavaScript, handling multiple asynchronous operations efficiently.'
+tags: javascript
 ---

-Throughout the past couple of months much of the JavaScript development I have been involved with has revolved around [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+Throughout the past couple of months, much of the JavaScript development I have been involved with has revolved around [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 Promises are a simple abstraction to handle deferred and asynchronous computations.
-This lunchtime I decided to see how one would go about implementing two concepts that are present in the Promise standard ([`all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) and [`race`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race)).
+This lunchtime, I decided to see how one would go about implementing two concepts that are present in the Promise standard: [`all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) and [`race`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race).

 <!--more-->

 ## Promise.all

 This function is used to compose multiple supplied promises into a single returned promise that provides the resulting values in array form.
-Looking at the implementation documented below you can see how relativity easy it is to compose these promises together, adding logic in-between resolutions to accumulate the final value returned.
+Looking at the implementation documented below, you can see how relatively easy it is to compose these promises together, adding logic in between resolutions to accumulate the final value returned.

 ```js
 const all = (...promises) => {